Accident Lawyer

 Our Illinois bicycle accident attorney team works on a contingency fee basis, meaning that you owe us nothing unless we earn you financial compensation.
 This makes it easier than ever to access top-notch legal assistance.

 Bicycle accidents can be a terrifying and painful experience.
 If you’ve been injured in a bike accident, you deserve fair compensation.
+If you need a Skokie bicycle accident lawyer after a crash, our team can investigate the circumstances, handle communications with insurers, and pursue the compensation available under Illinois law.
 Our team of personal injury attorneys has earned millions in compensation for accident victims throughout the northern suburbs and beyond, ensuring that they can recuperate in comfort.

 To schedule a free consultation with a Chicago bicycle accident attorney, call us or use our online contact form.